khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 ## Principle guidelines

-The principles defined should align to the following guidelines to assure they are to be most effective.
+The principles defined should align with the following guidelines to assure they are to be most effective.

 Note: The current principles in place may not yet conform to these guidelines, but will be updated to do so in the near future.